ExpediaGroup/expediagroup-java-sdk/exemplar/exemplar-sdk-graphql/README.md

 ## 🧱 Structure

 This GraphQL Exemplar SDK mainly depends on [`expediagroup-sdk-graphql`](../../expediagroup-sdk-graphql) and [`apollo-gradle-plugin`](https://github.com/apollographql/apollo-kotlin/tree/main/libraries/apollo-gradle-plugin).
-These dependecies facilitate building and generating an SDK for your API based on a GraphQL schema and operations.
+These dependencies facilitate building and generating an SDK for your API based on a GraphQL schema and operations.

 #### 1. Build File Configurations